kashishagrawal17/Looker-Sales-Report/README.md

 Interact with the visualizations and filters to explore sales data.
 Leverage the insights to optimize business strategies and performance.
 ###### 🤝 Contributions
-We welcome contributions!
+I welcome contributions!
 Feel free to:

 Suggest new features.
 Report issues or bugs.